mlflow/mlflow/docs/source/tutorials/introductory/logging-first-model/step3-create-experiment.rst

 cherries, and carrots under a single experiment could dilute the effectiveness of run comparisons within that experiment.
 Thus, it's essential to demarcate clear boundaries for your experiments to ensure meaningful insights.

+.. note:: While the business product hierarchy in this case doesn't explicitly need to be captured within
+    the tags, there is nothing preventing you from doing so.
+There isn't a limit to the number of tags that you can apply.
+Provided that the keys being used are consistent across experiments and runs to permit search to function properly, any number of arbitrary mappings between tracked models and your specific business rules can be applied.

 To apply these boundaries effectively, as is shown in the figure below, tags should be employed.